SABERGLOW/SABERGLOW/README.md

   - 🎓 I'm sudying Computer Science Engineering at BME, Budapest. 𝙸'm expecting to graduate in 2022.
   - 🎯 I'm currently learning Java Fundamentals & SE Specialization at Coursera.
   - 🚀 I'm working on improving my project <a href = "https://github.com/SABERGLOW/Clrd."> Clrd.</a> which is about a simple webpage for fun photofilters.
+  - 📧 You can reach me at: wali6985@gmail.com
   - 💼 _I'm actively seeking internship opportunities._

 <p>&nbsp;</p>